Touching the future: Mastering physical contact with new algorithm for robots

 That paper demonstrates how C3 can empower robots to control sliding objects in real time.
 “Sliding is notoriously hard to control in robotics,” says Yang.
 “Mathematically, it’s hard, but you also have to rely on object feedback.”

-But, using C3, Yang demonstrated how a robotic arm can safely manipulate a tray, similar to one waiters might use at a restaurant.
+But, using C3, Yang demonstrated how a can safely manipulate a tray, similar to one waiters might use at a restaurant.
 In videotaped experiments, Yang had the robotic arm pick the tray up and put it down, with and without a coffee cup, and rotate the tray against a wall.
 “Previous work thought, ‘We just want to avoid sliding,'” Yang says, “but the algorithm includes sliding as a possibility for the robots to consider.”

 In the future, Posa and his group hope to make the algorithm even more robust to different situations, such as when the objects a robot handles weigh slightly more or less than anticipated, and to extend the project to more open-ended scenarios that C3 currently cannot handle.